 The course is based on first year electrical engineering modules in the School of Engineering at the University of Birmingham.

 The course is designed for students for whom English is a second language.
-It is provided in English, with transcripts in English and Mandarin to help you to develop your technical language skills.
+It is provided in English, with transcripts in English and Mandarin.

 Dr Tim Jackson is a Senior Lecturer in the School of Engineering.
 His teaching in Electrical Engineering and Electrical Energy Systems combines traditional-style live lectures with innovations in online learning and practical laboratory classes.
 Tim has a long standing interest in outreach and public engagement projects including theatre production, appearing and advising on radio and television programmes, and writing for magazines.

 Course knowledge requirements

 The course is suitable for Undergraduate engineering students from the UK and beyond or prospective engineering students and anyone with an interest in the role and uses of electrical engineering.
 This course is designed for students, particularly those in China, who are thinking about taking an electrical engineering degree in the UK.

 The course has two sets of learning objectives.
 The first is to help you find out what is meant by Electronic, Electrical and Systems Engineering; to enable you to understand how different Electronic and Electrical Engineering systems are used in specific contexts; and to develop your skills in analysing and designing circuits and systems.